 Sheryl Shade: Hi, Aimee.
 Aimee Mullins: Hi.

-SS: and I thought we’d just talk a little bit, and wanted her to tell all of you what makes a distinctive athlete.
+SS: Aimee and thought we’d just talk a little bit, and I wanted her to tell all you what makes her a distinctive athlete.

-AM: Well, for those of you who have seen the in the little bio — it might have given it away — I’m double amputee, and I was born without fibulas in legs.
-I was amputated at age one, and I’ve running like hell ever since, all over the place.
+AM: Well, those of you who have seen the picture in little bio — it might have given it away — I’m double amputee, and I was born without fibulas in legs.
+I was amputated at age one, and I’ve been running like ever since, all over the place.

-SS: Well, why don’t you tell them how got to Georgetown — why don’t we start there?
-Why don’t start there?
+SS: Well, why don’t you them how you got to Georgetown — why don’t start there?
+Why don’t we start there?

-AM: I’m a senior in Georgetown in the Foreign Service program. won a full academic scholarship out of high school. pick three students out of the nation every year to get involved in international affairs, and I won a full ride to Georgetown and I’ve been for four years.
+AM: I’m a senior in Georgetown in the Service program.
+I won a full academic scholarship out of high school.
+They pick students out of the nation every year to get involved international affairs, and so I won a full ride Georgetown and I’ve been there for four years.
 Love it.

 SS: When Aimee got there, decided that she’s, kind of, curious about track and field, so she decided call someone and start asking about it.
-So, why don’t you that story?
+So, why don’t tell that story?

 AM: Yeah.
-Well, I guess I’ve always been involved sports.
-I played softball for five years growing up.
-I skied competitively throughout school, and I got a little restless in college I wasn’t doing anything for about a year or two sports-wise.
-And I’d never on a disabled level, you know — I’d always competed against other able-bodied athletes.
-That’s I’d ever known.
-In fact, I’d never even met another amputee until I 17.
-And I heard that they do these track meets with all disabled runners, I figured, “Oh, I don’t know about this, but before I judge it, let me see what it’s all about.”
-So, I booked myself a flight to Boston ’95, 19 years old and definitely the dark horse candidate at this race.
-I’d done it before.
-I went out on a gravel track a couple of weeks before this to see how far I could run, and about 50 meters was for me, panting and heaving.
-And I had these that were made of a wood and plastic compound, with Velcro straps — big, thick, five-ply wool socks on — you know, the most comfortable things, but all I’d ever known.
+Well, I guess I’ve always been involved in sports. played softball for five years growing up.
+I skied competitively throughout high school, and I got a restless in college because I wasn’t doing anything for about year or two sports-wise.
+And I’d never competed on a disabled level, know — I’d always competed against other able-bodied athletes.
+That’s all I’d ever known.
+In fact, I’d never even another amputee until I was 17.
+And I heard they do these track meets with all disabled runners, and I figured, “Oh, I don’t about this, but before I judge it, let me see what it’s all about.”
+So, I booked myself flight to Boston in ’95, 19 years old and the dark horse candidate at this race.
+I’d never done it before.
+I went on a gravel track a couple of weeks before this meet to see how I could run, and about 50 meters was enough for me, panting heaving.
+And I had these legs that were made of a wood and plastic compound, attached with straps — big, thick, five-ply wool socks on — you know, not the comfortable things, but all I’d ever known.

-And I’m up there in against people wearing legs made of all things — graphite and, you know, shock absorbers in them and all sorts of things — and they’re looking at me like, OK, we know who’s not going to win this race.
-And, mean, I went up there expecting — I don’t know what I expecting — but, you know, when I saw a man who was missing entire leg go up to the high jump, hop on one leg to the jump and clear it at six feet, two inches … Dan O’Brien 5’11” in ’96 in Atlanta, I mean, if it just gives you a comparison — these are truly accomplished athletes, without qualifying that word “athlete.” so I decided to give this a shot: heart pounding, I my first race and I beat the national record-holder by three hundredths of second, and became the new national record-holder on my try out.
+And I’m up in Boston against people wearing legs made of all things — carbon graphite and, you know, absorbers in them and all sorts of things — and they’re all looking me like, OK, we know who’s not going to win this race.
+And, mean, I went up there expecting — I don’t know what I was — but, you know, when I saw a man who was missing an entire go up to the high jump, hop on one leg to high jump and clear it at six feet, two … Dan O’Brien jumped 5’11” in ’96 in Atlanta, mean, if it just gives you a comparison of — these are truly accomplished athletes, qualifying that word “athlete.”
+And so I decided to give a shot: heart pounding, I ran my first race I beat the national record-holder by three hundredths of second, and became the new national record-holder on my try out.

-And, you know, people said, “Aimee, you know, you’ve got — you’ve got natural speed — but you don’t have any skill finesse going down that track.
-You were all over the place.
-We all how hard you were working.”
-And so I decided to call track coach at Georgetown.
-And I thank god I didn’t know just how huge man is in the track and field world.
-He’s coached five Olympians, the man’s office is lined from floor to ceiling with All America certificates of all these he’s coached.
+And, you know, people said, “Aimee, you know, you’ve got — you’ve got natural speed — but you don’t have any or finesse going down that track.
+You were all over the place. all saw how hard you were working.”
+And so decided to call the track coach at Georgetown.
+And I god I didn’t know just how huge this man is in the track and field world.
+He’s coached Olympians, and the man’s office is lined from floor to ceiling with All America certificates of all athletes he’s coached.
 He’s just a rather intimidating figure.
-And I him up and said, “Listen, I ran one race I won …”
+And I called him and said, “Listen, I ran one race and I …”

 (Laughter)

-“I want to see if I can, know — I need to just see if I can in on some of your practices, see what drills you do whatever.”
-That’s all I wanted — just two practices.
-“Can I just in and see what you do?”
-And he said, “Well, we should meet first, before decide anything.”
-You know, he’s thinking, “What am I getting myself into?”
-So, I met man, walked in his office, and saw these posters and magazine covers of people he has coached. we got to talking, and it turned out to be great partnership because he’d never coached a disabled athlete, so therefore he had preconceived notions of what I was or wasn’t capable of, and I’d been coached before.
-So this was like, “Here we go — let’s start on this trip.”
+“I want to see if I can, know — I need to just see if I can in on some of your practices, see what drills do and whatever.”
+That’s all I wanted — just practices.
+“Can I just sit in and see what do?”
+And he said, “Well, we should meet first, before we decide anything.”
+You know, he’s thinking, “What I getting myself into?”
+So, I met the man, walked in office, and saw these posters and magazine covers of he has coached.
+And we got to talking, and it out to be a great partnership because he’d never coached a disabled athlete, so he had no preconceived notions of what I was wasn’t capable of, and I’d never been coached before. this was like, “Here we go — let’s start on this trip.”

-So he giving me four days a week of his lunch break, his free time, and I come up to the track and train with him.
-So that’s how I met Frank. was fall of ’95.
-But then, by the time that winter rolling around, he said, “You know, you’re good enough.
-You can run our women’s track team here.”
+So he started giving four days a week of his lunch break, his free time, and I come up to the track and train with him.
+So that’s how I met Frank.
+That was of ’95.
+But then, by the time that winter was around, he said, “You know, you’re good enough.
+You can run on our women’s track here.”
 And I said, “No, come on.”
-And said, “No, no, really.
+And he said, “No, no, really.
 You can.
-You can run with our women’s track team.”
-In spring of 1996, with my goal of making the U.S. Paralympic team May coming up full speed, I joined the women’s team.
-And no disabled person had ever done that — run at collegiate level.
+You can with our women’s track team.”
+In the spring of 1996, my goal of making the U.S. Paralympic team that May coming up speed, I joined the women’s track team.
+And no disabled person had done that — run at a collegiate level.
 So I don’t know, it started to an interesting mix.

-SS: Well, on your way to the Olympics, couple of memorable events happened at Georgetown.
-Why don’t you just them?
-AM: Yes, well, you know, I’d won everything as far as the disabled meets — everything I in — and, you know, training in Georgetown and knowing that I going to have to get used to seeing the backs all these women’s shirts — you know, I’m running against next Flo-Jo — and they’re all looking at me like, “Hmm, what’s, you know, what’s on here?”
-And putting on my Georgetown uniform and going out there knowing that, you know, in order to become better — and I’m already the best in country — you know, you have to train with people who are inherently than you.
+SS: Well, on your way to Olympics, a couple of memorable events happened at Georgetown.
+Why don’t just tell them?
+AM: Yes, well, you know, I’d won everything as as the disabled meets — everything I competed in — and, know, training in Georgetown and knowing that I was going have to get used to seeing the backs of all women’s shirts — you know, I’m running against the next Flo-Jo — and they’re all looking at like, “Hmm, what’s, you know, what’s going on here?”
+And putting on my uniform and going out there and knowing that, you know, order to become better — and I’m already the best in the country — you know, you have train with people who are inherently better than you.

-And I went out there and made it to the Big East, which was sort of championship race at the end of the season.
-It really, really hot.
-And it’s the first — I just gotten these new sprinting legs that you see in bio, and I didn’t realize at that time that amount of sweating I would be doing in the sock — it actually acted like lubricant and I’d be, kind of, pistoning in the socket. at about 85 meters of my 100 meters sprint, all my glory, I came out of my leg.
-Like, almost came out of it, in front of, like, 5,000 people.
-And I, mean, was just mortified — because I was signed up the 200, you know, which went off in a half hour.
+And I went out there and made to the Big East, which was sort of the championship race at the end of the season. was really, really hot.
+And it’s the first — I had just gotten these new sprinting legs you see in that bio, and I didn’t realize at that time that the amount of sweating would be doing in the sock — it actually acted like a lubricant and I’d be, kind of, in the socket.
+And at about 85 meters of my 100 meters sprint, in all my glory, came out of my leg.
+Like, I almost came out it, in front of, like, 5,000 people.
+And I, I mean, was just mortified — because was signed up for the 200, you know, which went off in a half hour.

 (Laughter)

 I to my coach: “Please, don’t make me do this.”
-I can’t this in front of all those people.
+I can’t do in front of all those people.
 My legs will off.
-And if it came off at 85 there’s way I’m going 200 meters.
+And if it came off at 85 there’s no I’m going 200 meters.
 And he just sat there like this.
-My pleas fell on ears, thank god.
-Because you know, the man is from Brooklyn; he’s big man.
-He says, “Aimee, so what if your leg falls off?
-You pick up, you put the damn thing back on, and finish goddamn race!”
+My fell on deaf ears, thank god.
+Because you know, the is from Brooklyn; he’s a big man.
+He says, “Aimee, so what if leg falls off?
+You pick it up, you put damn thing back on, and finish the goddamn race!”

 (Laughter) (Applause) And I did.
-So, he kept me in line. kept me on the right track.
+So, he kept in line.
+He kept me on the right track.

-SS: So, then Aimee makes it to 1996 Paralympics, and she’s all excited.
-Her family’s coming down — it’s big deal.
-It’s now two years that you’ve been running?
+SS: So, then Aimee makes to the 1996 Paralympics, and she’s all excited.
+Her family’s coming down — it’s a big deal.
+It’s now years that you’ve been running?

 AM: Okay, well, Atlanta.
-The Paralympics, just a little bit of clarification, are the Olympics for people with physical — amputees, persons with cerebral palsy, and wheelchair athletes — as opposed to the Special Olympics, which with people with mental disabilities.
-So, here we are, a week after the Olympics and at Atlanta, and I’m just blown away by the fact just a year ago, I got out on a gravel track and couldn’t 50 meters.
+The Paralympics, just a little bit of clarification, are the Olympics for people physical disabilities — amputees, persons with cerebral palsy, and athletes — as opposed to the Special Olympics, which deals with people with disabilities.
+So, here we are, a week after the Olympics and at Atlanta, and I’m just blown away by the that just a year ago, I got out on a gravel track and couldn’t 50 meters.
 And so, here I am — never lost.
-I new records at the U.S. Nationals — the Olympic trials — that May, and sure that I was coming home with the gold.
-I was also only, what they call “bilateral BK” — below the knee.
-I was the woman who would be doing the long jump.
-I had done the long jump, and a guy who was missing two legs came up to and says, “How do you do that?
-You know, we’re supposed to a planar foot, so we can’t get off on springboard.”
+I set new records at the U.S. Nationals — Olympic trials — that May, and was sure that I was coming with the gold.
+I was also the only, what they “bilateral BK” — below the knee.
+I was the only who would be doing the long jump.
+I had done the long jump, and a guy who was missing two legs came up me and says, “How do you do that?
+You know, we’re to have a planar foot, so we can’t get on the springboard.”
 I said, “Well, I just did it.
-No one told me that.”
+No told me that.”

-So, it’s funny — I’m inches within the world record — and kept on from that point, know, so I’m signed up in the long jump — up?
+So, it’s funny — I’m three inches the world record — and kept on from that point, you know, so I’m up in the long jump — signed up?
 No, I made it for the long jump the 100-meter.
 And I’m sure of it, you know?
-I made the front page my hometown paper that I delivered for six years, you know?
-It was, like, is my time for shine.
-And we’re at the trainee warm-up track, is a few blocks away from the Olympic stadium. legs that I was on, which I’ll take out right now — I was the first person the world on these legs.
-I was the guinea pig., I’m telling you, was, like — talk about a tourist attraction.
+I made the front of my hometown paper that I delivered for six years, know?
+It was, like, this is my time for shine.
+And we’re at trainee warm-up track, which is a few blocks away from the Olympic stadium. legs that I was on, which I’ll take out right now — I the first person in the world on these legs.
+I was the pig., I’m telling you, this was, like — talk about a attraction.

-Everyone taking pictures — “What is this girl running on?”
-I’m always looking around, like, where is my competition?
-It’s my international meet.
-I tried to get it out of anybody could, you know, “Who am I running against here?”
-“Oh, Aimee, we’ll have get back to you on that one.”
-I wanted find out times.
-“Don’t worry, you’re doing great.”
-This is 20 before my race in the Olympic stadium, and they post the heat sheets.
-And go over and look.
-And my fastest time, which was the world record, 15.77.
-Then I’m looking: the next lane, lane two, is 12.8.
-Lane three 12.5.
-Lane four is 12.2.
+Everyone was taking pictures — “What is this girl running on?”
+And I’m always around, like, where is my competition?
+It’s my first meet.
+I tried to get it out of anybody I could, you know, “Who am I against here?”
+“Oh, Aimee, we’ll have to get back you on that one.”
+I wanted to find out times.
+“Don’t worry, you’re great.”
+This is 20 minutes before my race in the Olympic stadium, and they post heat sheets.
+And I go over and look.
+And my time, which was the world record, was 15.77.
+Then I’m looking: next lane, lane two, is 12.8.
+Lane three is 12.5.
+Lane is 12.2.
 I said, “What’s going on?”
-And shove us all into the shuttle bus, and all the women are missing a hand.
+And they us all into the shuttle bus, and all the women there are a hand.

 (Laughter)

-So, I’m just, like — they’re all looking me like ‘which one of these is not like other,’ you know?
+So, I’m just, like — they’re all looking at me ‘which one of these is not like the other,’ know?
 I’m sitting there, like, “Oh, my god.
-Oh, god.”
-You know, I’d never lost anything, like, whether it would be the or, you know, I’d won five golds when I skied.
-In everything, came in first.
+Oh, my god.”
+You know, I’d never lost anything, like, it would be the scholarship or, you know, I’d won five golds when skied.
+In everything, I came in first.
 And Georgetown — that was great.
-I was losing, but it was the best because this was Atlanta.
-Here we are, like, crème de crème, and there is no doubt about it, that I’m going to lose big.
-And, know, I’m just thinking, “Oh, my god, my whole family got in van and drove down here from Pennsylvania.”
-And, you know, I was the only female U.S. sprinter.
-So they us out and, you know — “Ladies, you have one minute.”
-And I putting my blocks in and just feeling horrified because there was just this coming over the crowd, like, the ones who are enough to the starting line to see.
+I was losing, but it was best training because this was Atlanta.
+Here we are, like, crème de la crème, and there is no about it, that I’m going to lose big.
+And, know, I’m just thinking, “Oh, my god, my whole got in a van and drove down here from Pennsylvania.”
+And, know, I was the only female U.S. sprinter.
+So they us out and, you know — “Ladies, you have minute.”
+And I remember putting my blocks in and just feeling horrified because there just this murmur coming over the crowd, like, the ones who close enough to the starting line to see.
 And I’m like, “I know!
 Look! isn’t right.”
-And I’m thinking that’s my last card play here; if I’m not going to beat these girls, I’m going to their heads a little, you know?
+And I’m thinking that’s my last card to play here; I’m not going to beat these girls, I’m going to mess heads a little, you know?

 (Laughter)

-I mean, it was definitely the “Rocky IV” sensation me versus Germany, and everyone else — Estonia and Poland — in this heat.
+I mean, it was definitely “Rocky IV” sensation of me versus Germany, and everyone else — Estonia Poland — was in this heat.
 And the gun went off, and I remember was finishing last and fighting back tears of frustration and incredible — incredible — feeling of just being overwhelmed.
-And I had to think, “Why did I this?”
-If I had won everything — but it like, what was the point?
-All this training — I transformed my life.
+And I had to think, “Why I do this?”
+If I had won everything — it was like, what was the point?
+All this — I had transformed my life.
 I became a collegiate athlete, you know.
-I became an Olympic athlete.
-And it made me think about how the achievement was getting there.
-I mean, fact that I set my sights, just a year and months before, on becoming an Olympic athlete and saying, “Here’s my going in this direction — and I want to take it for a while, and just seeing how far I could push it.”
+I became an Olympic athlete. it made me really think about how the achievement was there.
+I mean, the fact that I set my sights, just year and three months before, on becoming an Olympic athlete and saying, “Here’s my life going this direction — and I want to take it here for a while, just seeing how far I could push it.”

-And the that I asked for help — how many people on board?
-How many people gave of their time and their expertise, and patience, to deal with me?
-And that was this collective — that there was, you know, 50 people behind me that had joined in incredible experience of going to Atlanta.
-So, I apply sort of philosophy now to everything I do: sitting and realizing the progression, how far you’ve come at day to this goal, you know.
-It’s important to focus a goal, I think, but also recognize the progression on the way there and how you’ve grown a person.
+And the that I asked for help — how many people jumped on board?
+How many people gave their time and their expertise, and their patience, to with me?
+And that was this collective glory — there was, you know, 50 people behind me that had joined this incredible experience of going to Atlanta.
+So, I this sort of philosophy now to everything I do: back and realizing the progression, how far you’ve come at this to this goal, you know.
+It’s important to focus on goal, I think, but also recognize the progression on the way there and you’ve grown as a person.
 That’s the achievement, I think.
 That’s the real achievement.

 AM: Oh, sure.
-SS: You know, show more than one set of legs.
+SS: You know, show us more one set of legs.

 AM: Well, these are my legs.